ruby/www.ruby-lang.org/en/installation/index.md

 $ sudo emerge dev-lang/ruby
 {% endhighlight %}

-By default, this will try to install all available versions (1.8, 1.9, and 2.0).
+By default, this will try to install versions 1.9 and 2.0, but more versions are available.
 To install a specific version, set `RUBY_TARGETS` in your `make.conf`.
 See the [Gentoo Ruby Project website][gentoo-ruby] for details.